Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Responsible Generative AI Application Across Domains

-\paragraph{RAI Challenges.} GenAI in finance raises a number of domain-specific risks that complicate its responsible adoption.
-These include discriminatory lending that replicates historical bias in credit and valuation data~\cite{Hand2018CreditScoring,Mehrabi2021FairnessFinance,NBER2022ZillowBias}, security vulnerabilities where adversarial manipulation targets fraud detection or trading systems~\cite{Biggio2013Evasion,Kraft2021Explainability,Ngai2011FraudDetection}, consumer data privacy concerns arising from reliance on sensitive financial records~\cite{McGraw2020Privacy,Khalid2023PrivacyAI,Goldstein2021DataLeaks}, opacity of GenAI that limits auditability and accountability~\cite{DoshiVelez2017Interpretability,Guidotti2021XAIReview,OCC2020CitiFlood}, hallucination and misleading outputs in customer-facing systems that may distort investment or compliance advice~\cite{Li2023HallucinationSafety,Mamo2023ClinicalHallucinations}, and market manipulation risk that threatens systemic stability when generative simulations influence trading behavior~\cite{SEC2021GameStop,Hendry2022SystemicRisk}.
-Empirical use cases underscore these risks.
-For example, Zillow’s valuation model undervalued homes in minority neighborhoods and reduced appraised equity for underwriting~\cite{NBER2022ZillowBias}.
+{ \textbf{Applications and challenges.} GenAI is transforming fraud detection, credit scoring, risk forecasting, and customer-facing advisory.
+Domain-specific risks include \textbf{discriminatory lending} that replicates historical bias in credit and valuation data, \textbf{adversarial manipulation} of trading and fraud systems, \textbf{consumer data privacy} across jurisdictions, and \textbf{hallucinated financial advice} in customer-facing systems.
+Zillow's valuation model undervalued homes in minority neighborhoods, reducing appraised equity for underwriting~\cite{NBER2022ZillowBias}.
 Citibank was fined twenty-five million dollars in 2020 when its flood-zone underwriting model failed auditability standards~\cite{OCC2020CitiFlood}.
-The Robinhood–GameStop episode demonstrated how synthetic order-flow simulations amplified volatility and required regulatory intervention~\cite{SEC2021GameStop}.

-\paragraph{RAI Strategies.} Multiple strategies are being prioritized to address these financial risks.
-Structured fairness audits and fairness-aware data augmentation are increasingly required in lending and credit scoring~\cite{Pfohl2022FairnessAudits,Chen2023BiasMitigation,Mehrabi2021FairnessFinance}. \textbf{Post-hoc explainability} methods such as SHAP and LIME support regulators in interrogating opaque credit and trading models~\cite{Guidotti2021XAIReview,Nasarian2023Interpretable,Donoso-Guzmán2025UserXAI}.
-Privacy-preserving techniques, including \textbf{differential privacy} and secure multiparty computation, enable safe collaboration across financial institutions while protecting consumer data~\cite{Kaissis2021Federated,Khalid2023PrivacyAI,McGraw2020Privacy}.
-Stronger \textbf{data provenance} frameworks are being developed to track the lineage and validity of synthetic datasets~\cite{Patki2016SyntheticData,Wiese2020SyntheticData}.
-Alignment with \textbf{regulatory compliance} frameworks such as Basel III, SEC, and OCC guidelines anchors AI deployments within enforceable legal standards~\cite{Kaminski2022FDA,Kraft2021Explainability,OCC2020CitiFlood}.
-Finally, embedding HITL oversight across lending, trading, and compliance ensures accountability by mandating expert review of generative outputs in high-stakes decisions~\cite{Stojanovic2021HumanLoop,He2023ClinicalOversight,Silva2024RegTechGPT}.